Hyperactive Magnetar Eruptions: Giant Flares, Baryon Ejections, and Fast Radio Bursts: Hyperactive Magnetars

 \subsection{Magnetic Field Evolution in the Core}

 The main process controlling the evolution rate $\partial_t\vec{B}$ in the core is ambipolar diffusion, which is the drift of the proton-electron plasma relative to neutrons \citep{goldreich_magnetic_1992, thompson_1996,beloborodov_magnetar_2016, Skiathas_2024}.
-It was also proposed that the neutron fluid itself develops motions faster than the ambipolar drift \citep{ofengeim_fast_2018,Castillo_2020,moraga_2025,castillo_2025}.
-Our results below show that the neutron fluid does move, but slowly compared to the ambipolar flow.

 The ambipolar drift is driven by the Ampere force $\vec{j}\times\vec{B}/c$, and opposed by proton-neutron friction.
 In addition, when the flow is compressive, pressure gradients are perturbed, and a deviation from chemical $\beta$-equilibrium appears in the core.
 This effect also opposes the drift.
 At the same time, charged-current weak interactions (in particular, murca reactions) tend to restore chemical equilibrium and erase the pressure gradients that inhibit the ambipolar flow.

 At the high temperatures of hyperactive magnetars, the weak interactions are fast and the departure from $\beta$-equilibrium remains small.
-The ambipolar drift is then limited by proton-neutron friction --- the so-called ``friction-dominated" regime \citep{goldreich_magnetic_1992,beloborodov_magnetar_2016}.
-For ultra-strong magnetic fields $B>10^{16}$~G, heating by ambipolar diffusion is sufficient to offset neutrino cooling for $\sim 10^2$\,yr (see Figure~3 in \cite{beloborodov_magnetar_2016}), thus maintaining an extended period of high temperature and rapid magnetic field evolution.
+The ambipolar drift velocity is then controlled by the balance between the Ampere force and proton-neutron friction --- the so-called ``friction-dominated" regime \citep{goldreich_magnetic_1992,beloborodov_magnetar_2016}.
+For ultra-strong magnetic fields $B>10^{16}$~G, heating by ambipolar diffusion is sufficient to offset neutrino cooling for $\sim 10^2$\,yr (see Figure~3 in \cite{beloborodov_magnetar_2016}), thus maintaining an extended period of high temperature and rapid magnetic field evolution (the so-called ``extended thermal balance phase").

+Previous simulations of magnetic field evolution studied two regimes: (i) High temperature limit where $p\leftrightarrow n$ conversions and $p$-$n$ collisions have very high rates \citep{Moraga_2024}.
+In this ``strong coupling" regime ambipolar diffusion is suppressed, and single-fluid magnetohydrodynamics may be used. (ii) Low temperature limit, where the increased mean free path for $p$-$n$ collisions enables significant plasma motion relative to neutrons, but the murca reactions needed for $p\leftrightarrow n$ conversions are extremely slow \citep{Castillo_2020,moraga_2025}.
+It was proposed that in these two limits the neutron fluid itself develops motions faster than the ambipolar drift \citep{ofengeim_fast_2018,Castillo_2020,moraga_2025,castillo_2025}.

+However, neither of these extreme regimes holds during the magnetar evolution studied in this Letter.
+The most significant evolution is enabled in the intermediate temperature regime of thermal balance, when heating by developed ambipolar diffusion offsets neutrino cooling by murca reactions \citep{beloborodov_magnetar_2016}.
+The self-regulated temperature $T\sim 10^9$\,K is then low enough for $p$-$n$ friction to allow significant ambipolar drift, and high enough for frequent murca $p\leftrightarrow n$ conversions, which assist the ambipolar drift.
+Our results below show that the neutron fluid does move during this phase, but slowly compared to the ambipolar flow.